-If you have all of this basic fly fishing equipment ready to go, then you’re ready to start putting things together.
+If you have all of these basic fly fishing essentials ready to go, then you’re ready to start putting things together.
 Here are the step-by-step instructions for you to follow.

 The first step before anything else is getting your reel ready by loading your fly line and backing onto the spool, and the backing comes first.